DailyDiagnosticsDrop/critical_llm_failure_1/README.md

 ## A Note From the Author

 This archive wasn’t built in a vacuum, and it wasn’t written with help from any LLM or “AI copilot.”
+The AI wrote its own logs under my instruction, but I'm the one who got it there.
 Every log, every annotation, and every summary comes from *lived experience*, real late nights, real frustration, and a real hope that this technology can do better.
 You’ll find both technical breakdowns and human moments here, because that’s what using these tools actually feels like.
 No ghostwriting, no summaries by machine, just the raw story of what works, what breaks, and what needs to change.

 When I decide to step forward publicly, I’ll update this file with my pseudonym and contact information.
 Until then, let the work speak for itself.